 - No other associated medical or neurological complications

-Children or teens who still have symptoms and who return to school without a plan for supporting their learning are at risk for delayed recovery and at risk for ongoing problems with learning and performance.
-Please consult with a healthcare professional about any child or teen’s readiness to return to school.
+Children or teens who still have symptoms and who return to school without a plan for supporting their schoolwork are at risk for delayed recovery and at risk for ongoing problems with learning and performance.
+Please consult with a healthcare professional about the child or teen’s readiness to return to school.
+To best support youth throughout their recovery, designate a team or person within each school to regularly monitor the child’s progress and symptoms, adjust supports and accommodations as needed, and communicate with the family and medical team.

-The Children’s National SCORE Concussion program partners with school officials across the DC/Maryland/Virginia region to support them in recognizing and responding to concussions in their student-athletes.
+The Children’s National SCORE Concussion program partners with school officials across the DC/Maryland/Virginia region and beyond to support them in recognizing and responding to concussions in their students and athletes.
 If you are interested in learning about concussion education or further consultation please contact us.